paulstothard/helpful_links/README.md

 - [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) - A theme for MkDocs with a modern and responsive design, customizable navigation, search, and a clean user interface.
 - [MkDocs](https://www.mkdocs.org/) - A Python-based static site generator for creating documentation websites using Markdown and YAML configuration, offering themes and plugins.
 - [Nextra](https://nextra.site/) - A minimalist and customizable Next.js theme for building documentation websites with Markdown and code syntax highlighting.
+- [paulstothard/fast-pptx](https://github.com/paulstothard/fast-pptx) - Generate Markdown and PowerPoint slides from a folder of images, code snippets, and other files.
 - [Quarto](https://quarto.org/) - A scientific computing environment integrating Markdown, code, and output into a single format, enabling reproducible reports, books, or websites with multiple language support and rich media content.
 - [secretGeek/clowncar](https://github.com/secretGeek/clowncar) - A lightweight static site generator converting Markdown files into HTML pages without complex configurations or dependencies.